 The Great and Terrible Quest was one of the most loved books in the large family I grew up in by both boys and girls.
 Young Trad, an orphan, risks his life to save and care for a wounded knight.
 The orphan and knight set out on a quest for something which the knight cannot remember.
 Bravery, sacrifice, love, redemption, and some fine storytelling make this story memorable.

 The Good Bad Boy, by Fr.
-Brennan, is told as a diary detailing the everyday challenges and thoughts of a thirteen year old Catholic boy growing up in the mid twentieth century.
+Brennan, is written as a diary detailing the everyday challenges and thoughts of a thirteen year old Catholic boy growing up in the mid twentieth century.

-The Drovers Road Collection: Adventures in New Zealand (Bethlehem Budget Bks) is an absolutely charming collection of anecdotes about a young girl growing up on a sheep farm in New Zealand.
+The Drovers Road Collection: Three New Zealand Adventures is an absolutely charming collection of anecdotes about a young girl growing up on a sheep farm in New Zealand.
 Often funny, sometimes touching, with nuggets of true wisdom, these stories told by the poignant voice of young Gabrielle carry the message that life may look different on the other side of the world, but people love and learn just the same.

 The Sherwood Ring is a unique combination of modern day mystery and historical fiction, with a touch of romance for good measure.
 This is just a well written, well researched, fun read.